Roundtable: NBA's Early Surprises and Disappointments

 Mannix: Is there an answer other than James Harden?
 Harden's shooting percentages have tanked and the NBA's James Harden Adjustment—what we will call referees' instructions not to call the fouls that Harden has grown used to getting most of his career—has kept him off the free throw line.
 Harden is too good to struggle forever, but he has not looked good to start the season.

 Beck: The aforementioned James Harden.
-If the season ended today (spoiler alert: it won’t), Harden would finish with his worst scoring average (16.6) since his second season, his fewest three-pointers per game since 2014-15, and career lows in free-throw attempts per game (3), two-point shooting (.385) and three-point shooting (.333).
+If the season ended today (spoiler alert: it won’t), Harden would finish with his worst scoring average (16.6) since his second season, his fewest three-pointers per game since 2014–15, and career lows in free throw attempts per game (3), two-point shooting (.385) and three-point shooting (.333).
 Those numbers will all surely improve, but can Harden get himself going soon enough to avoid a massive early deficit in the standings?

 Lundberg: James Harden.
-Let me first say, I believe Harden's struggles are due to him still getting his legs under him after dealing with his hamstring injury all offseason and not the new rule changes.
+Let me first say, I believe Harden's struggles are due to his still getting his legs under him after dealing with his hamstring injury all offseason and not the new rule changes.
 As a result, I expect him to get his burst back and round into superstar form again shortly.
 However, the Nets need him to be much better as a scorer than he has been, especially without Kyrie Irving.

 Pina: De’Aaron Fox.
 The Kings aren't a bad basketball team, which is wild considering their franchise point guard’s glaring struggle to look the part.
 He's 4-for-24 behind the three-point line and turning the ball over like crazy when he takes it to the hole.
 But more worrisome is his general energy level.
 In Wednesday night's win against the Suns, Fox looked lethargic.
 He died on screens and jogged back in transition.
 On paper, Sacramento can compete for the play-in this year.
-But snapping their playoff drought will be impossible unless Fox starts to look like the All-Star he can be.
+But snapping its playoff drought will be impossible unless Fox starts to look like the All-Star he can be.

 Woo: Russell Westbrook.
-I take no joy in slinging mud at Westbrook, but any hope of him adjusting his game to fit in with the Lakers has already been scuttled to some extent.
-He's averaging six turnovers per game, he’s struggling from three and from the foul line, and—surprise—he’s not a great fit with LeBron, who has fashioned himself into more of a perimeter shooter to accommodate Westbrook.
+I take no joy in slinging mud at Westbrook, but any hope of his adjusting his game to fit in with the Lakers has already been scuttled to some extent.
+He's averaging six turnovers per game, he’s struggling from three and from the foul line and—surprise—he’s not a great fit with LeBron, who has fashioned himself into more of a perimeter shooter to accommodate Westbrook.
 Russ is who he is, and his incredible motor is going to help the Lakers slog their way through a long season.
 But whether the stylistic personnel friction will bear any fruit in the playoffs is a serious question.

 5. What's the biggest takeaway from the season's first 10 days?